Bidders queue for MF Global LME stake - sources

 A sale of MF Global's 4.7 percent stake could shift the odds in the takeover battle for the LME, the world's biggest metal market, which has thrown its doors open to a potential 1 billion pound ($1.6 billion) takeover.

-Goldman Sachs (GS.N) is also a large shareholder in the LME.
-Two likely contenders for the 1877-founded group are the Chicago Mercantile Exchange (CME.O) and the IntercontinentalExchange (ICE.N).
+Goldman Sachs is also a large shareholder in the LME.
+Two likely contenders for the 1877-founded group are the Chicago Mercantile Exchange and the IntercontinentalExchange .

 Selling the stake would also be boost for creditors of the futures brokerage, which filed for bankruptcy protection last month, and for its clients, some of whom have seen their positions frozen ever since.